vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 planned, for the time of the vaccine.
 I confirmed that rain was not expected at the time, and the weather was not too bad (it was colder than ideal, but okay).

+### 2026-01-09 evening: shopping at Trader Joe's

+My original intention (as codified in the calendar reminder) was to go shopping at Trader Joe's on 2026-01-08, two days prior to the vaccine appointment.
+However, for scheduling reasons, I was not able to make that trip.
+I ended up going on the evening of Friday 2026-01-09.
+Unfortunately, some items were not in stock which means I am very likely to need to make a trip on either Sunday or Monday (one or two days after the vaccine), which is not ideal but it's okay.

+### 2026-01-10: packing/prep for appointment

+My original intention (as codified in the calendar reminder) had been do packing/prep for the vaccine appointment the previous night, but I didn't get time so I did it at around noon on the day of the appointment.

+### 2026-01-10: started pause of jogging and breath holds

+On Saturday 2026-01-10, I started the pause of jogging and breath holds as planned.
+I had also skipped jogging the previous day (2026-01-09) for scheduling reasons, but I had done breath holds on that day.